rustybird/qubes-split-dm-crypt/README.md

 - Fully overwrite a device with random data

-- Overwrite just the LUKS header with random data
+- Overwrite just the LUKS1 header with random data

-- Format a new LUKS device with modern crypto parameters: AES-XTS with 256+256 (instead of 128+128) bit keys, SHA512 (instead of SHA1) PBKDF2 key derivation with 5 (instead of 0.1) seconds iteration time
+- Format a new LUKS1 device with modern crypto parameters: AES-XTS with 256+256 (instead of 128+128) bit keys, SHA512 (instead of SHA1) PBKDF2
+  key derivation with 5 (instead of 0.1) seconds iteration time